System stability and truncation schemes to the Dyson-Schwinger Equations: Origination of the small correction factor

-$n_1$ and $n_2$ can be calculated out from Fig.\ref{sigmapi}, the result is listed in Table.\ref{tab1}.
-In calculating the diagrams of Fig.\ref{sigmapi}, every element should be physical as much as possible.
+$n_1$ and $n_2$ can be calculated by the Feynman diagrams in Fig.\ref{sigmapi}, the results are listed in Table.\ref{tab1}.
+Every ingredient of the Feynman diagrams in Fig.\ref{sigmapi} should take real physical value as much as possible.
 Here we choose the gluon propagator and the running coupling constant obtained by Lattice QCD \cite{gluonlat}.
-Because we think the previously truncated DSEs can give physical reasonable quark propagator, so we choose the quark propagator given by solving the coupled DSEs of quark and gluon propagator (Eq.(\ref{gapeq}) and (\ref{t2})).
-The perturbation of quark propagator is given by
+Because we think the previously truncated DSEs can give physically acceptable quark propagator, so we choose the quark propagator given by solving that coupled reminiscent DSEs (i.e. Eq.(\ref{gapeq}) and (\ref{t2})).
+The perturbation of the quark propagator is given by